-‘Historic day’ as Scotland passes controversial gender reforms
+Westminster threatens to block controversial Scottish gender recognition law

 “In the rush to make the process a little easier for trans people, the government is making it easier for criminal men to attack women.
 That’s the problem here,” she said.

-Ms Hamilton said the Bill – which she claimed would be a “legacy issue for the First Minister” – would “let criminal men exploit the system” and put women at risk in single-sex spaces.
+Ms Hamilton said the Bill – which she claimed would be a “legacy issue for the first minister” – would “let criminal men exploit the system” and put women at risk in single-sex spaces.

-The Equality Act features exemptions for single-sex spaces where trans people can be excluded in certain circumstances – exemptions minister Shona Robison has said will not change.
+However, Shona Robison, the exemptions minister, said the Equality Act will continue to provide exemption for single-sex spaces where trans people can be excluded in certain circumstances.

 Labour’s Pam Duncan-Glancy said the legislation provides MSPs with “one of those rare moments… where we all have a real opportunity to improve lives and directly tackle inequality”.

-She said the Bill will help “society to accept them (trans people) and to support them to be their best selves, without barriers or additional costs or medicalisation”.
+She said the bill will help “society to accept them [trans people] and to support them to be their best selves, without barriers or additional costs or medicalisation”.

-She insisted: “I believe strongly the reform we will vote for today has been a long time coming, and that is why changing the current onerous, lengthy and invasive process of legal gender recognition has always been so important to me.”
+“I believe strongly the reform we will vote for today has been a long time coming, and that is why changing the current onerous, lengthy and invasive process of legal gender recognition has always been so important to me.”

 The Greens said the law was “a small but significant change that will make a big difference,” adding: “It's a truly historic day for equality.”

-Stonewall hailed a “victory for trans and all human rights in Scotland.”
+Stonewall hailed a “victory for trans and all human rights in Scotland”.

-The passage of the Bill this week comes against the background of repeated protests outside Holyrood from supporters and detractors of the Bill.
+The passage of the bill this week comes against the background of repeated protests outside Holyrood from supporters and detractors of the bill.

-The legislation has also raised the spectre of another rebellion from the SNP benches – after seven MSPs from the ruling party voted against the Bill at stage one while two more abstained.
+The legislation has also raised the spectre of another rebellion from the SNP benches – after seven MSPs from the ruling party voted against the bill at stage one while two more abstained.

-Former minister Ash Regan was forced to resign as a result of her vote against the Bill and has since become a staunch opponent of the legislation.
+Former minister Ash Regan was forced to resign as a result of her vote against the bill and has since become a staunch opponent of the legislation.

-She said on Wednesday she would vote against the Bill, while fellow SNP MSP Michelle Thomson said during the debate on the legislation on Thursday she would oppose it, hitting out at the lack of a free vote granted by party whips.
+She said on Wednesday she would vote against the bill, while fellow SNP MSP Michelle Thomson said during the debate on the legislation on Thursday she would oppose it, hitting out at the lack of a free vote granted by party whips.
 SNP MP Joanna Cherry has also voiced her opposition.

-Following the final vote on the Bill on Thursday, MSPs will have spent 24 hours this week debating it after two marathon sessions considering amendments on Tuesday and Wednesday – with the latter finishing at 1.15am on Thursday.
+Following the final vote on the bill on Thursday, MSPs will have spent 24 hours this week debating it after two marathon sessions considering amendments on Tuesday and Wednesday – with the latter finishing at 0115 on Thursday.

 The Tories have been accused of an attempt to filibuster the legislation, proposing numerous points of order and forcing almost all amendments to votes that were sometimes not required.